unurgunite/arfi/README.md

 |-------------|------------------------------|-------------------|------------------------------------------------------------|
 | --revision  | Function revision to destroy | Integer           | 1                                                          |
 | --adapter   | adapter specific function    | postgresql, mysql | nil (function will be destroyed in generic `db/functions`) |

+#### `--adapter` option

+This option is used both when destroying and when creating an SQL function.
+In this case, the function will not be created in the default directory `db/functions`, but in the child `db/functions/#{adapter}`.
+Supported adapters: `postgresql` and `mysql`, but there will be more in the future.

+## Limitations

+Currently, ARFI has a limitation for `db:setup:db_name` task due to the fact how Rails manage this rake task.
+More info
+here: [limitations][1].
+This command will work, but it is not recommended to use it.
+Note that this limitation applies only to multi-db setup, default `db:setup` will work as expected.

 ## Development